DDoS/Cadre/README.md

 *Local web interface*

 After building [Encre](#encre), create a Python virtual environment, and install the [requirements](affiche/requirements.txt) using `pip`.
+If you plan on using it with a "Pimoroni Inky" display, then also install [requirements-inky](affiche/requirements-inky.txt)

 Start the server using `start.sh`.
 Use `stop.sh` if you need to stop the server when it's running in the background.
 You might need to change system settings to make port `80` available without privileges.
 The simplest solution is to run `sudo sysctl -w net.ipv4.ip_unprivileged_port_start=80`.

 The server should be available at the host's LAN address on port `80`.